hrastnik/multiDraw/README.md

 # multiDraw
 Minimal multi user drawing board built with Socket.io and node.js.
-Written in ~100 lines of code
+Written in less than 100 lines of code

 # Installation